 - Indemnity clause

-As soon as the financing is clarified, the preliminary contract can be signed and notarized.
-The notary will check the land register and discuss further details with both parties.
+Once the financing has been clarified, the preliminary contract can be signed and notarized.
+The notary checks the land register and discusses further details with both contracting parties.
 The notary then draws up the main contract.
-This contains the information of the preliminary contract as well as all conditions that were discussed during the notary appointment.
-These include, for example, the handover of the house, the regulation of the purchase price payments and the due date, land register declarations and, if necessary, a financing power of attorney.
+This contains the information from the preliminary contract as well as all the conditions that were discussed during the notary’s meeting.
+This includes, for example, the handover of the house, the regulation of the purchase price payments and the due date, land register declarations and, if applicable, a financing power of attorney.
 This is required if the buyer needs a loan to finance the property.

 Both sides have time to review the main contract.
 If there are no objections, the main contract can be signed and notarized.
 With this the house sale becomes legally binding.
-After the payment date, the house and keys can be handed over according to the agreements in the contract.
+After the payment date, the handover of the house and keys can take place according to the agreements in the contract.

-Checking creditworthiness and solvency – The credit check provides information on various factors.
-On the one hand, it certifies the ability to finance a property purchase and on the other hand, the willingness to pay and reliability.
-This data can be determined by past credits and installment payments.
-Through a self-disclosure from the Schufa, sellers can realistically assess whether the buyer is able to pay the purchase price as well as other costs, such as for the notary or for the land transfer tax, and whether he is also willing to do so.
-The seller can apply for the information at the Schufa himself or demand a self-disclosure from the buyer.
-The latter is used in practice rather, since it is connected with fewer costs.
+Creditworthiness and solvency check – The creditworthiness check provides information on various factors.
+It certifies, on the one hand, the ability to finance a real estate purchase and, on the other hand, the willingness to pay and reliability.
+These data can be obtained by past credits and installments.
+Through a self-disclosure from Schufa, sellers can realistically assess whether the buyer is able to pay the purchase price and other costs, such as for the notary or for the land transfer tax, and whether he is also willing to do so.
+The seller can request the information from Schufa himself or demand a self-disclosure from the buyer.
+The latter is more likely to be used in practice, as it involves fewer costs.
 In addition, the self-disclosure contains all relevant data, such as the overall assessment of the payment risk and all information about payment experiences in the past.
 The self-disclosure is free of charge for the buyer.

-Furthermore, a confirmation of financing can be requested from the bank.
-This is however only meaningful if the credit is expressly intended for the financing of a real estate purchase.
-Furthermore, the disbursement of the loan should not be dependent on other conditions.
+Furthermore, a financing confirmation can be requested from the bank.
+However, this is only meaningful if the loan is expressly intended for the financing of a real estate purchase.
+In addition, the disbursement of the loan should not be subject to other conditions.

-In order to provide more security, a notary escrow account can also be set up.
+To provide more security, a notary escrow account can also be set up.
 This is monitored by the notary and is intended to protect the seller.
-Only when the money has been received will the property be transferred into the possession of the buyer.
+Only when the money has been received is the property transferred into the buyer’s possession.

-The credit assessment should take place as early as possible.
-This avoids long negotiations that turn out to be superfluous in the end.
-It is also possible that you have already turned down other interested parties who have bought another property in the meantime.
-A good real estate agent carries out the examination of the buyer in time.
-He also advises the buyer that he should conduct the financing discussions with his bank as early as possible.
-This is because the issuing of a financing confirmation can take up to 14 days.
-In addition, the buyer must have documents ready for the approval of a loan, which may first have to be obtained.
+The credit check should take place as early as possible.
+This prevents long negotiations that turn out to be superfluous in the end.
+Also, you may have already turned down other prospective buyers who have purchased another property in the meantime.
+A good realtor will conduct the vetting of the buyer in a timely manner.
+In addition, he also advises the buyer to hold financing discussions with his bank as early as possible.
+This is because it can take up to 14 days for a financing confirmation to be issued.
+In addition, the buyer must have documents ready for the approval of a loan, which may have to be obtained first.

-Once the purchase contract has been signed and the notary appointment has been completed, the last step of the house sale follows: the handover.
+Once the purchase contract has been signed and the notary appointment has been dealt with, the final step of the house sale follows: the handover.
 This is when you place your property in the hands of the new owner.
-To make sure that nothing goes wrong and that there are no unpleasant surprises after the conclusion of the purchase contract, there are a few points to consider.
-Compensation for damages or a subsequent reduction of the purchase price makes many buyers’ hair stand on end.
+To ensure that nothing goes wrong and there are no unpleasant surprises after the conclusion of the purchase contract, there are a few points to bear in mind.
+Damages or a subsequent reduction of the purchase price make many buyers’ hair stand on end.

-If the sales contract was signed and the notary appointment is mastered, the last step of the house sales follows: The delivery.
+Once the purchase contract has been signed and the notary appointment has been dealt with, the final step of the house sale follows: the handover.
 This is when you place your property in the hands of the new owner.
-To make sure that nothing goes wrong and that there are no unpleasant surprises after the conclusion of the purchase contract, there are a few points to consider.
-Compensation for damages or a subsequent reduction of the purchase price makes many buyers’ hair stand on end.
-That does not have to be at all.
+To ensure that nothing goes wrong and there are no unpleasant surprises after the conclusion of the purchase contract, there are a few points to bear in mind.
+Damages or a subsequent reduction of the purchase price make many buyers’ hair stand on end.
+But that doesn’t have to be the case.

-The handover is the last hurdle that you have to take when selling a house.
-As an estate agent, we will of course also take on this task for you.
+The handover is the last hurdle you have to take when selling a house.
+As a real estate agent, we naturally also take on this task for you.
 A handover protocol creates clarity and avoids disputes.
-Because the contract of sale alone does not cover all essential points.
-Defects, meter readings and existing inventory can be recorded again or in much more detail in a protocol.
-This is signed by the seller, so that he/she cannot claim that he/she did not find the house as contractually agreed.
+The purchase contract alone does not record all the essential points.
+Defects, meter readings and existing inventory can be recorded again or in more detail in a protocol.
+This is signed by the seller so that he cannot subsequently claim that he did not find the house as contractually agreed.

-The handover protocol for the sale of a house is not so different from the protocol for the handover of a rental property.
+The handover protocol for the sale of a house is not that dissimilar to the protocol for the handover of a rental property.
 However, other important points must be recorded.
-These include, for example, defects that still have to be eliminated by the seller.
-Also a date for this should be specified.
+These include, for example, defects that still need to be remedied by the seller.
+A date for this should also be set.
 In addition, the handover protocol should record which inventory still needs to be removed.
-In addition, all counter readings are written down.
+In addition, all meter readings are written down.
 The process of handing over the keys is also noted in the protocol.
-If keys are still missing, then it is noted how many and when they will be handed over later.
+If keys are still missing, a note is made of how many and when they will be handed over.
 By the way, the keys are usually handed over only after the purchase price has been paid in full.

-At the handover of the house not only the keys are handed over, but also many other important documents.
-Building plans, floor plans, the calculation of the living space, building contracts, expert opinions, maintenance contracts, insurance policies and much more are handed over to the new owner on this day.
-If you sell a rental property, the rental contracts and the documents about the different tenants must also be handed over.
-During the handover, the seller usually also explains to the buyer the function of the heating and other important devices in the house.
+At the handover of the house, not only the keys are handed over, but also many other important documents.
+Building plans, floor plans, the calculation of the living space, building contracts, expert opinions, maintenance contracts, insurance certificates and much more are handed over to the new owner on this day.
+If you are selling a rental property, the rental contracts and the documents about the various tenants must also be handed over.
+During the handover, the seller will usually also explain to the buyer how the heating system works, as well as other important appliances in the house.